kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 Before diving into the full documentation, you can **experience PLD behavior immediately**.

+PLD is a telemetry-first paradigm.

+Every turn produces measurable behavioral events aligned to:

+- `quickstart/metrics/schemas/pld_event.schema.json`
+- `quickstart/metrics/schemas/metrics_schema.yaml`

+This enables governance not by intuition — but by data.

 #### Step 1 — Run the Teaching Runtime (Recommended First)

 ```bash